 And with ads nearly indistinguishable from regular results, Google’s monetization of this walled garden becomes even murkier.

-By adding more Google features, including those meant to answer users’ questions directly—often by scraping information directly from the sites they reference—visitors have fewer incentives to actually visit other websites, and far more barriers if they wish to do so.
+By adding more Google features, including those meant to answer users’ questions directly—often by scraping information directly from the sites they reference—visitors have fewer incentives actually to visit other websites and far more barriers if they wish to do so.

 The results of these actions on other businesses have real-world consequences.